Trump says he will pardon Dinesh D'Souza, conservative supporter of his policies

 D'Souza is serving five years probation for making illegal campaign contributions in the names of others to support the candidacy of Republican New York Senate candidate Wendy Long, who lost to Sen. Kirsten Gillibrand.

 The pardon would mark the fifth full pardon granted by Trump during his presidency — all without going through the formal channels of the Justice Department.
-And it continues a pattern of politically motivated pardons that include former Arizona Sheriff Joe Arpaio and former Bush White House aide Scooter Libby.
+And it continues a pattern of politically motivated pardons that include former Arizona Sheriff Joe Arpaio, former Bush White House aide Scooter Libby.

-More: After pardoning political allies, Trump quietly denies clemency for 180 others

-Trump also pardoned Kristian Saucier, a former Navy submariner whose conviction for mishandling classified information because a conservative cause because of its comparisons to Democratic Secretary of State Hillary Clinton's use of a private email server.